-For starters, a corporate action is an event by a public company that may affect the company’s securities and, therefore, its shareholders and bondholders.
-Corporate actions can range from making a change to a company’s name to issuing a dividend or other distribution to a major restructuring of the company through a merger or bankruptcy.
+When you invest in stocks of publicly traded companies, something comes with the package—corporate actions, which may affect a company’s stock and, therefore, its shareholders.
+Corporate actions can range from making a change to a company’s name to issuing a dividend or making a major restructuring of the company through a merger or bankruptcy.

 Some of these actions, such as a merger or bankruptcy, might make headlines if they involve large well-known companies.
-Recently, the spotlight has been on companies changing their business names to link themselves to the "hot" cryptocurrency and blockchain technology sectors.
 Other changes, such as a stock symbol change or a dividend payout, might not make headlines, but are important for investors to be aware of.

 Here are six common types of corporate actions and how they might impact your investments.